joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/02/us/politics/biden-putin-strategy.html?searchResultPosition=6

 **The Post Office Is Buying Gas-Powered Trucks, Despite Biden Climate Order**\
 `The president wants an all-electric federal fleet, but the postmaster general is spending billions on gas-powered vehicles.
-That’s prompted a call for his resignation.`\
+That’s prompted a calls for his resignation.`\
 https://nytimes.com/2022/02/02/climate/postal-service-trucks-electric-climate.html?searchResultPosition=7

 **Memos Show Roots of Trump’s Focus on Jan.
 6 and Alternate Electors**\